Driftless-Pvt-Ltd/Orbis-Kernel/README.md

 - [x] Complete multitasking and process isolation
 - [ ] Implement full GUI with window management
 - [ ] Enhance PE/ELF/Mach-O loader robustness
-- [ ] Add filesystem and network support
+- [x] Add a filesystem
-- [ ] Optimize cross-platform performance
+- [ ] Add networking

 ## Support Orbis

-Orbis is being built from the ground up by a new generation of developers, Our goal is to create a cross-platform 64-bit operating system with a macOS-inspired architecture, compatibility for Linux + Windows apps, and a sleek, modern UI.
+Orbis is being built from the ground up by a new generation of developers, Our goal is to create a optimized operating system with a macOS-inspired architecture, compatibility for Linux + Windows apps, and a sleek, modern UI.

 If you believe in the mission and want to be part of the journey, you can support development through donations.
 Your support helps us cover dev boards, testing hardware, and keeps the project moving faster.